 Highlighting variants in binding hubs

-It has been reported that genes within network hubs demonstrate —a sign of strong purifying selection21,22,32.
+It has been reported that genes within network hubs demonstrate elevated cross-population conservation —a sign of strong purifying selection21,22,32.
 We hypothesized that RBP binding hubs would show similar characteristics because once mutated larger regulation alterations may be introduced.
 To test this, we separated the regulome based on the number of associated RBPs.
 Most regulome regions (62%) were associated with only one RBP (Fig. 3B and Supplementary Fig. 4).
 As the number of RBPs increased, we observed a clear trend of larger rare variant enrichment.
 For instance, noncoding regions with at least five or 10 RBPs exhibited 2.2% or 13.4% more rare variants, respectively (top 5% and 1%, Fig 3C).
 This observation supports our hypothesis that the RNA regulome hubs are under stronger selection pressure and, thus, should be given high priority when evaluating the functional impacts of mutations.

-Up-weighting genes differentially expressed after RBP knockdown
+Emphasizing genes differentially expressed after RBP knockdown

 RNA-seq expression profiling before and after shRNA mediated RBP depletion from ENCODE can help to infer the gene expression changes introduced by RBP knockdown.
 Variants with disruptive effects on RBP binding may affect or even completely remove the RBP binding and hence affect gene expressions in a similar way.
 Therefore, we extracted the differentially expressed genes from RNA-Seq before and after shRNA-mediated RBP depletion.
 Then, we up-weighted all variants that were located near differentially expressed genes and simultaneously disrupted the binding of the corresponding RBPs (schematic in Supplementary Fig. 5).